kate-bagenzo/strawberry-starter/src/index.md

 ### That sounds awesome!
 I think so, too!
-If you want to get started, you can read the [installation guide](posts/installation), but feel free to click around instead.
+If you want to get started, you can read the [installation guide](posts/installation), but feel free to click around and explore instead.
 If you're wondering why this site is structured like a blog, it's because it *is* the template!
 Neat, huh?